Property Inspections

 WHEN:

-Review the ideal months below for access and ground conditions.
+Please review the ideal months below for access and ground conditions.
 The exact date and time of inspection can depend on your schedule.
 Brandon Palmer, Regional Stewardship Lead, will host a virtual orientation session to help you understand the inspection protocol, access to properties, and determine interest.
+Afterward, you’ll work together to plan visits.

 April-Nov